-This unusual lamp for puja (prayer) rituals, comprises a Nandi on a tiered, rectangular stand with a lotus flower lamp on its back and a cobra rearing over the platform.
+This unusual stand for puja (prayer) rituals, comprises a Nandi on a tiered, rectangular stand with a lotus flower platform on its back and a cobra rearing over the platform.
 It is on this platfor that an image of a lingam would have been placed.

 The Nandi, the vahana of Shiva, is elaborately decorated with copious bells and other decoration.